Caduceus (ship)

-Caduceus was a convict ship that transported a single convict from Bombay, India to Fremantle, Western Australia in 1858.
+In 1858 Caduceus undertook a voyage as a convict ship, transporting a single convict from Bombay, India to Fremantle, Western Australia.
 It arrived in Fremantle on 5 February 1858.
 The convict, Patrick Devlin, was a 31-year-old soldier who had been convicted of a breach of articles of war by court-martial in Hyderabad State in December 1855, and sentenced to 14 years' transportation.
 In addition to Devlin, there were three other passengers on board.